 Conferences/Training Courses: AO or OTA Basic Fracture Course

 Third year of residency is comprised of orthopaedic rotations at SAMMC (hand, pediatrics, tumor), University Hospital in San Antonio, Rady Children's Hospital San Diego, and the San Antonio VA system.
 Third years take trauma call and pediatric call during the course of their outside rotations.
 They earn more independence as more operative experience is gained.

 Conferences/Training Courses: The Rocky Mountain Arthroplasty Course (Denver, CO) or the annual American Association of Hip and Knee Surgeons Annual Resident Arthroplasty Course.

 Fourth year marks the end of in-house call, call schedules vary based on rotation, but it is all home call.
 Residents rotate at SAMMC through spine, foot and ankle, and tumor.
 They complete away rotations at the United States Air Force Academy in Colorado Springs, CO.
-They also work with the San Antonio Orthopaedic Group for adult reconstruction.
+They also work with the San Antonio Orthopaedic Group for adult reconstruction and at The Children's Hospital of San Antonio for a pediatric rotation.
 Residents gain more autonomy in the operating room and get to participate in a variety of experiences at different facilities which broadens their surgical experience.

 Conferences/Training Courses: Enneking Seminars in Musculoskeletal Pathology.

 PGY V (Chief year)